- Rollin’ in the Rye NBA podcast – March 31

 PG13 might not be the only superstar in Indiana for long, with Myles Turner establishing himself as one of the most promising talents in the league last postseason.
 Against the Raptors, the Texas product showed off a versatile game on both ends of the floor.
 At the moment he can easily knock down midrange jumpers, while still holding his own down low in the post.

 On defence, Turner is far ahead of schedule; having averaged 3.3 blocks a game against the Raptors in their series.
-His most notable swat of the season even came against “The King” of the Cleveland Cavaliers; their biggest obstacle in the Eastern Conference.
+His most notable swat of the season even came against “The King” of the Cavaliers; their biggest obstacle in the Eastern Conference.

 Instead, Bird found a perfect fit this offseason with the acquisition of Thaddeus Young.
 The former Brooklyn Nets power forward can provide the perfect amount of hustle and versatility to thrive alongside Turner and George.
 He might not be able to spread the floor as much as the Pacers might hope, but he finds ways to score; averaging 15 points on 51.4 FG% and 9 rebounds a game last season, numbers only Karl-Anthony Towns and Andre Drummond were able to match.